danweitzel/webpage/content/post/linuxsocialscience/index.md

 ### Installing R packages

-You can install R packages from within R using the `install.packages()` command or you can use your terminal to do that (that's the recommended way!).
+You can install R packages from within R using the `install.packages()` command.
+In this case I recommend that you use the Posit/R Studio public package manager available [here](https://packagemanager.rstudio.com/client/#/).
+You can alternatively use your terminal to do that (that's the recommended way!).
 Just a heads up, the approach described here is only working for LTS releases.

 Just add the current CRAN repository: